DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-Sequence 4 – Learning the new world.
+Sequence 4: Learning the new world.

 Think Obi-Wan Kenobi explaining the Jedi and the force to Luke in A New Hope:

-According to the Hollywood storytelling model, another part of learning and adjusting to the new world comes when the character faces their first real series of trials and tribulations.
+Another part of learning and adjusting to the new world comes when the character faces their first real trials and tribulations.

-Sequence 5 – The midpoint.
+Sequence 5: The midpoint.

 The midpoint is the false ending.
 It’s when your protagonist thinks they’ve made it, or there’s a light at the end of the table, and it all comes crashing down around them.

 In the best-case scenario, the midpoint should mirror the film’s end.
 The characters should have a version of what they want, not what they need.